kohkimakimoto/cofu/docs/resources_recipe.md

 # recipe resource

-`recipe` loads an another recipe as resource.
+`recipe` loads an another recipe as a resource.
 The difference between `recipe` and `include_recipe` is that `recipe` evaluate a recipe file in the independent context, whereas `include_recipe` evaluate a recipe file in the same context that loads it.